 If we look beyond numbers, both Ukraine and India present viable ODC opportunities thanks to the reasonable pricing and a vast talent pool.
 However, Ukraine keeps a slight lead in this race thanks to a convenient time zone and a great number of tech verticals.

-If you spin the globe looking for other locations, China also holds a big chunk of the global technology sourcing market.
+While researching “What is ODC in IT companies”-topic you may come across some other locations.
+In particular, China holds a big chunk of the global technology sourcing market.
 This country has a strong export platform on which to build an outsourcing industry.

 China has clocked large gains in offshore outsourcing with a projected number of US$19,527.3m in 2021.